 Extraordinary items are transactions or events that are unusual in nature and infrequent in occurrence.
 Special items are transactions or events that are within control of management and are either unusual in nature or infrequent in occurrence.
-Neither of these types of transactions occurred during the fiscal year.

 Management Estimates

 The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of revenues and expenditures/expenses during the reporting period.
 Actual results could differ from those estimates.